 When you’re unsure about your panel’s age or safety, the best and safest step is to call a licensed electrician.
 If your home is over 20 years old or the panel shows any signs of wear like rust or frequent tripping, a professional inspection is essential for your peace of mind.
 An expert can quickly identify the panel’s age, manufacturer, and any potential hazards.
 They can also tell you if your current panel can handle the demands of modern appliances and electronics.
 This is especially important if you’re considering adding a major new load, like an EV charger or one of our reliable Generac generators.
 An electrician will give you a clear assessment and recommend the right next steps.

-When Is It Time to Replace Your Electrical Panel?
+When Is It Time to Replace Your Old Breaker Box?

 Think of your electrical panel as the heart of your home’s electrical system, directing power where it needs to go.
 Just like any other critical component, it has a lifespan.
 An outdated or failing panel isn’t just an inconvenience; it’s a significant safety hazard.
 Knowing when to consider a replacement is key to protecting your home and family.
 If your panel is several decades old or struggling to keep up with your home’s energy needs, it’s time to take a closer look.